Blake-C/mobile-mega-menu/README.md

 <script src="scripts/jquery.min.js"></script>
 <script src="scripts/jquery.mobile-mega-menu.min.js"></script>
 ```
 It is best practice to concatenate and minify javascript files.
 Consider using a tool like [Gulp](http://gulpjs.com/) or [Grunt](http://gruntjs.com/) as task managers to accomplish this.
-If you need IE8 and below support it is best to load Modernizr in the head of your document.

 ##Initiate Plugin
 ```javascript